 - Crawl, walk, run: There is so much information about this emerging and quickly evolving field that users are nervous to commit to one solution over another.
 The anxieties are understandable: “Which vendor offers the best product for me?
 What if the one I invest my team’s time, money, and energy in doesn’t work out?
 What if there’s a newer, better product in six months?
 Or worse, what if my chosen vendor goes out of business?”
 Major rip-and-replace solutions can be challenging because the massive investment necessary to get to confidence is often impractical.
 Instead, it’s best to take the “Crawl, Walk, Run” approach.
 Make the initial adoption small, gain confidence in the system, and then scale.

-- Real-time orchestration is key: Automating existing stand-alone processes has been shown to increase productivity, but a large shipper using Vecna Robotics’ Pivotal Orchestration Agent doubled productivity by coordinating the hand-offs between various autonomous systems and human workers.
+- Real-time orchestration is key: Automating existing stand-alone processes has been shown to increase productivity, but at a large shipper using the Vecna Robotics Pivotal Orchestration system can increase productivity significantly by orchestrating the hand-offs between various autonomous systems and human workers.
 Pivotal receives real-time messages from the production floor and dispatches the right agent – whether robot, manual truck, or human – to the right job at the right time, adding increased flexibility and resilience to the workflow.

 The 2020s: Optimizing productivity via orchestration